BojanKogoj/Cascades-OAuth2/README.md

 *THIS IS WORK IN PROGRESS!*

 # About
-This is an example of OAuth2 implementation, working with Imgur.com API.
-Some features might be missing.
+This is an example of OAuth2 implementation.
+Not all features are implemented

 # Supporeted APIs
-Right now only Imgur is supported (and example).
-It shouldn't be too hard to modify for other APIs
+Imgur.com and WordPress.com

 # Saved information

 Once you link, the following information will be saved to QSettings
 - access token (used to access API)
 - refresh token (used to get new access token)
+- code (if you use response_type CODE)
 - account username (for displaying inside application)
 - expiration datetime (when token becomes invalid)